Kum-Buzun/Places/README.md

 Data files in the resources directories are available under a [Creative Commons Attribution-ShareAlike license](http://creativecommons.org/licenses/by-sa/3.0/).
 See the LICENSE file for details.

+###Attribution

+If you want to cite this database/API, please use "WeRelate Place Database".

 Roadmap
 -------